React Component Libraries and Frameworks to Watch on Github in 2018

 In spite of this fact, React-MD looks surprisingly good.
-As a matter of fact, the smooth animations and the sheer speed of its documentation/live demonstration website puts Semantic UI to shame.
+The smooth animations and the sheer speed of its documentation/live demonstration website puts Semantic UI to shame.
 Besides, React MD lets you access 40 high-quality components styled with SASS, beating the component count of many of its competitors.

 So is the React-MD ready for commercial applications?
-Using it for enterprise projects might feel too risky, but it’s definitely worth testing on smaller or non-commercial project.
+Using it for enterprise projects might feel too risky, but it’s definitely worth testing on smaller or non-commercial projects.

 React Desktop: Windows and macOS components for the web